caspar-monckton/turing-machine-simulator/README.md

 ## Turing Machine Simulator

 The first is a turing machine simulator which is located in the TuringMachines.jl file.
-This enters a commandline type environment where you can modify and run turingmachines through text based commands.
+This provides structs and methods for interfacing with turing machine objects and tapes in order to simulate them.

 ### Usage